alkrn/Spark-Chaat/README.md

 ## Let's make our hands dirty

-Our chat component should present a conversation screen to chat with existing users.
+Our chat component should present a chat screen

 Please don't worry about the design, interface should be similar enough to the screeshot